Background pattern

 Pregnancy and breastfeeding

-If you are pregnant, breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant, breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machines
+Driving and using machines

-3. How to Take Apogar
+3. How to take Apogar

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist.

 The recommended dose is: